openfaas/faas/guide/traefik_integration.md

         deploy:
             labels:
                 - traefik.port=8080
-                - traefik.frontend.rule=PathPrefixStrip:/openfaas
+                - traefik.frontend.rule=PathPrefix:/ui,/system,/function
                 - traefik.frontend.auth.basic=user:$$apr1$$MU....4XHRJ3. #copy/paste the contents of password.txt here
 ...
 ```
 Rather than publicly exposing port 8080, the added `traefik.port` label will
 make the gateway service available to Traefik on port 8080, but not
 publicly.
 Requests will now pass through Traefik and be forwarded on.
 The
-`PathPrefixStrip` property adds the ability to add different routes to
+`PathPrefix` property adds the ability to add different routes to
 different services.
-Adding the path prefix but stripping
-it as a request is passed to the appropriate service makes the `/system` and `/function` paths
-available by including the `/openfaas` prefix.
+Adding `/ui,/system,/function` allows for routing to all the
+Gateway endpoints.
 The `basic.auth` label should
 include the username and the hashed password.
 Remember to escape any special
 characters, so if the password contains a `$`, you can escape it by
 doubling up `$$` just like the above.